nextcloud/documentation/admin_manual/configuration_server/automatic_configuration.rst

 Automatic Configuration Setup
 =============================

-If you need to install ownCloud on multiple servers, you normally do not want to set up each instance separately as described in :doc:`../configuration_database/linux_database_configuration`.
+If you need to install Nextcloud on multiple servers, you normally do not want to set up each instance separately as described in :doc:`../configuration_database/linux_database_configuration`.
-For this reason, ownCloud provides an automatic configuration feature.
+For this reason, Nextcloud provides an automatic configuration feature.

 To take advantage of this feature, you must create a configuration file, called :file:`../owncloud/config/autoconfig.php`, and set the file parameters as required.
 You can specify any number of parameters in this file.
-Any unspecified parameters appear on the "Finish setup" screen when you first launch ownCloud.
+Any unspecified parameters appear on the "Finish setup" screen when you first launch Nextcloud.

 The :file:`../owncloud/config/autoconfig.php` is automatically removed after the initial configuration has been applied.